anumodnair/docs/Corporate-Rewards-API.md

 #### Changes

-v2.0 is a major release which includes whole new set of API endpoints and all of the response parametes are different from the previous version.
+v2.0 is a major release which includes whole new set of API endpoints and all response parameters are different from the previous version.

 #### Summary of changes

 - `health` : returns the health of the API
 - `account`: returns the account information, which includes the current account balance
-- `brands` : Brand Catalogue with structured information
+- `brands` : brand catalogue with structured information
-- `order` : Single API to order gift cards for all delivery types
+- `order`  : single API to order gift cards for all delivery types
 - `orders` : returns the order history along with the gift details
-- `topup` : Allows to topup/replenish the account, currently available only on test account
+- `topup`  : allows to topup/replenish the account balance, currently available only on test account

 #### Credentials

 The test calls that can be made from this document are against our Test environment.
 You'll need your `API_SECRET` and `API_KEY` to access the test account.
 Your test account details will be shared by YouGotaGift.com

-You will need to contact YouGotaGift.com for your production environment post a successful integration in the test environment along with your server IP from which the requests are made to the API.
+You will need to contact YouGotaGift.com for your production environment, post a successful integration in the test environment, along with your server IP from which the requests are made to the API.

 #### How It Works

-The YouGotaGift.com API is a HTTP API, which can be called with simple HTTP GET/POST, and the result will be in JSON.
+The YouGotaGift.com API is a HTTP API, which can be called with simple HTTP GET/POST and the result will be in JSON.

 #### API Endpoints